 Common Issues with Jersey Giants

 The Jersey Giant, as a large breed of chicken, does have some health issues to be aware of.
+Here’s an overview on the issues you might deal with:

 For one, this chicken can be prone to leg problems.
 Although it does not suffer from abnormal leg conditions, it is such a large chicken that it can occasionally injure itself getting up into the coop and roosts.